audioplastic/soma/README.md

 - - - - - - - - - - - - - - - - -

 This document is written in [markdown] syntax.
+If you have downloaded SOMA, and are reading this document in a plain text format, then you will not be able to see screenshots and code highlighting.
+For the best user experience, follow the link to the project homepage at [github] and scroll down.

 ![screenshot](https://github.com/audioplastic/soma/raw/master/docs/images/main_shot.png)